 |Ms. Kriti Yadav

-Ms. Kriti Yadav is a Research Scientist in Centre of Excellence for Geothermal Energy, Pandit Deendayal Petroleum University.
+Ms. Kriti Yadav is a Coordinator in Centre of Excellence for Geothermal Energy, Pandit Deendayal Petroleum University.
 She has expertise in the field of Petroleum Exploration.
 Her current research projects are in the field of Geothermal Energy and City Gas Distribution.
 She is pursuing her Ph.D in Geothermal Energy from Centre of Excellence for Geothermal Energy (CEGE), Pandit Deendayal Petroleum University.
 She posses Masters Degree in Geology from Patna University.
 Her area of research for PhD is entitled-Geothermal Exploration and Exploitation techniques with special reference to Gujarat, India.
 She is an active researcher of the team involved in Space Heating and Cooling plant at Dholera, Gujarat which is one of its kinds in India.
 She has authored several papers in the field of Geothermal Energy.

 |Mrs. Namrata Bist

 Mrs. Namrata is a petroleum engineer.
 She is currently a faculty in the School of Petroleum Technology, PDPU and works as a Research scientist in CEGE.
 She is pursuing her Ph.D. in Hybrid Geothermal & Solar energy and has active involvement in various activities of CEGE.
 In addition, She also has a rich assortment of work experience from reputed firms like Weatherford International and Infosys Ltd.